Lawnmower Man 2: Beyond Cyberspace

 Lawnmower Man 2: Beyond Cyberspace (also subtitled Jobe's War) is a 1996 American science fiction action film written and directed by Farhad Mann, and starring Matt Frewer, Patrick Bergin, Austin O'Brien, and Ely Pouget.
 It is a sequel to the 1992 film The Lawnmower Man.
-The film was negatively reviewed by both critics and fans of the original film.
+The film was negatively reviewed by both critics and general audience.

 Plot

 The founder of virtual reality, Dr. Benjamin Trace, has lost a legal battle to secure a patent on the most powerful worldwide communications chip ever invented.
 Touted as the one operating system to control all others, in the wrong hands the "Chiron Chip" has the potential to dominate a society dependent on computers.
-When corporate tycoon and virtual reality entrepreneur Jonathan Walker takes over development of the Chiron Chip, he and his team discover Jobe Smith barely alive after the destruction of Virtual Space Industries.
-After having his face reconstructed and his legs amputated, they hook him up to their database to have him help them perfect the Chiron Chip.
+When corporate tycoon and virtual reality entrepreneur Jonathan Walker takes over the development of the Chiron Chip, he and his team discover Jobe Smith barely alive after the destruction of Virtual Space Industries.
+After having his face reconstructed and his legs amputated, they hook him up to their database to have him help perfect the Chiron Chip.